blog categories

 This is a gif of a couple dressed in their wedding gear going in for a kiss.
 They are standing on the top of a mountain in the Italian Dolomites during their elopement.
 The peaks are grey and jagged behind them, covered in clouds.

-That said, if you’ve got some VIP folks you really want by your side, the more the merrier!
+If you’ve got some VIP folks you really want by your side, the more the merrier!

 Here’s some ideas and tips for including a select number of guests: